PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 	* For TTK Buttons - can set both a disabled button and text color
 	* Either parameter can be None to use current setting
 * Removed use of CloseButton from Popups (still have a bug in the CloseButton code but not in popups now)
-* Combobox - removed requirement of setting disabled if want to set to readonly using update method
+* Combobox - removed requirement of setting disabled if you want to set to readonly using update method
 * Fix for cancelling out of file/folder browse on Linux caused target to be cleared instead of just cancelling
 * Removed try block around setting button colors - if user sets a bad color, well don't do that
 * Now deleting windows after closing them for popup